sander1988/pyIndego/README.md

 ### Not properly implemented yet

     getPredicitiveCalendar()
-Get the calender for predicted cutting sessions
+Get the calender for predicted mow sessions

     getUserAdjustment()
-Get the user adjustment of the cutting frequency
+Get the user adjustment of the mowing frequency

     getCalendar()
-Get the calendar for allowed cutting times
+Get the calendar for allowed mowing times

     getSecurity()
 Get the security settings